-On July 7, 2018, Ghostly Activities and AGHOST investigated Preston Castle in Ione, California.
+On July 7, 2018, Ghostly Activities investigated Preston Castle in Ione, California.
 Get the scoop about the ghost hunt after the jump.

 Preston Castle’s Haunted Background

 Over Preston Castle’s history, three people were killed and 19 died of disease.
 The murders involved Anna Corbin, a housekeeper bludgeoned to death in 1950, and two teens shot by security guards while they tried to escape.
 There are conflicting reports about the boys’ treatment at the facility, but suffering was common.
 Punishments seemed severe, with beatings and isolation used to ‘correct’ errant boys.
 All this leads up to a case for a residual haunting and the potential for multiple intelligent hauntings.

 The Sacramento Bee newspaper has written extensively about Preston Castle.
 You can read more about its haunted history in an article by Sam McManis.

 Environmental Conditions at Preston Castle